Central European Football League

-The Central European Football League (CEFL) is a European organization of American football which hosts two international competitions, CEFL Championship and CEFL Cup.
-The final game of the CEFL Championship playoffs is dubbed CEFL Bowl.
+The Central European Football League (CEFL) is a European organization of American football which hosts an international competition every year.
+The final game of the CEFL Championship playoffs is dubbed the CEFL Bowl.

-Until the formation of the CEFL Cup in 2017 the name of the organization was synonymous with its flagship competition – CEFL Championship, or simply "the league".
-Initially named Southeast European League of American Football (SELAF) it featured teams from Serbia and Slovenia in its introductory 2006 season.
-The following year teams from other countries joined ranks and the name was changed to the current one before the 2008 season.
-First 4 seasons of the league were played during the spring and autumn, with a month-and-a-half to a three-month summer break.
-Starting from 2010 season the competition takes place during the spring.
-Over its existence, the league was played intermittently by teams from: Austria, Bosnia and Herzegovina, Croatia, Czechia, Denmark, France, Germany, Hungary, Italy, Poland, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland and Turkey.
+Until the formation of the CEFL Cup in 2017, the name of the organization was synonymous with its flagship competition – CEFL Championship, or simply "the league".
+Initially named Southeast European League of American Football (SELAF), it featured teams from Serbia and Slovenia in its introductory 2006 season.
+The following year teams from other countries joined the ranks and the name was changed to Central European Football League (CEFL) before the 2008 season.
+The first four seasons of the league were played during the spring and autumn, with a month-and-a-half to a three-month summer break.
+However, since 2010, the competition has taken place during the spring, typically from April to June.
+Over its many years of existence, the league has seen teams from across Europe join, starting from the Balkans and expanding outward to the rest of the continent.